Coronavirus measures and funeral services at our crematorium

 - temporarily removing all our hymn books; most orders of service have the hymns printed in them

-- promoting the free use of web live streaming of services via Obitus
+- promoting the free use of web live streaming of services via Obitus (see below)

 - advising mourners and attendees not to touch, kiss or come into contact with the coffin